-Try introducing new food items in mid morning snacks, that’s the time they are most active and likely to try.
+Try introducing new food items in mid-morning snacks, that’s the time they are most active and likely to try.
 If that’s a hit- Great, if not – try again after few days with a different style.

 5. SKIP THE BORING, TRY EASY HEALTHY FOODS TOO

-I recently tried the wholesome goodness of easy to cook vegetable pastas from Mimmo Organics.
+I recently tried the wholesome goodness of easy to cook vegetable pasta from Mimmo Organics.
 They are made from millets and semolina (suji) and infused with organic veggies like Beetroot, Spinach, carrot and tomato. t

-Also they have interesting shapes to engage your little one by introducing texture and encourage chewing.
+Also, they have interesting shapes to engage your little one by introducing texture and encourage chewing.
 We tried them in various ways and let me tell you all were hit at our home and gobbled up super soon.

 - Boil them with some salt till they are super soft.
 Strain and toss them with little butter